 This homework is targeted specifically towards your child’s needs and is a necessity for them to consolidate what they are learning.
 Please ensure that your child completes this homework.

 Year 1s and 2s will have daily reading practise, a spelling/code grid choice, and Mathletics tasks, relevant to the topics covered in class, set each week.
 This will begin Thursday in week 2 and be due at school by Friday the following week.
 One oral presentation project to be completed at home, will be assigned each semester.

 The Year 2 students will have a homework project linked with our ‘Can I Make a Toy that Moves?’ unit which they will present at the Year 2 Toy Expo

 Attendance and Punctuality

 Being at school each day is very important for your child’s education.
 The school aims for a 95% attendance rate (no more that 10 days absence PER YEAR) There is a negative impact on social and educational outcomes if attendance is below that.
 If your child is absent, please use Compass to let the school know on the day or the day after.

 Late Arrivals: All students arriving after the 8.55am bell must go to the office to be signed in and collect a late pass, before going to their class.
-Please be aware that being late on a regular basis will impact negatively, as your child will often miss explicit whole class learning time.
+Please be aware that being late on a regular basis will impact negatively, as your child will often our daily meditation and explicit whole class learning time.

 Leaving Early: When collecting your child early, they must be signed out at the office before collection.
 If you are aware in advance that your child will be leaving early with someone other than yourself, please let your child’s teacher know.